Symlink race: Example

 In this naive example, the Unix program foo is setuid.
 Its function is to retrieve information for the accounts specified by the user.
 For "efficiency", it sorts the requested accounts into a temporary file (/tmp/foo naturally) before making the queries.

 The directory /tmp is world-writable.
 Malicious user Mallory creates a symbolic link to the file /root/.rhosts named /tmp/foo.
 Then, Mallory invokes foo with user as the requested account.
 The program creates the (temporary) file /tmp/foo (really creating /root/.rhosts) and puts information about the requested account (e.g. user password) in it.
 It removes the temporary file (merely removing the symbolic link).

 Now the /root/.rhosts contains password information, which (if it even happens to be in the proper format) is the incantation necessary to allow anyone to use rlogin to log into the computer as the superuser.

-Also in some Unix-systems there is a special flag O_NOFOLLOW for open(2) to prevent opening a file via a symbolic-link (dangling or otherwise).
-It's become standardized in POSIX.1-2008.
+In some Unix-systems there is a special flag O_NOFOLLOW for open(2) to prevent opening a file via a symbolic-link (dangling or otherwise) and has become standardized in POSIX.1-2008.